ulido/icloud_photo_station/README.md

-# iCloud Photos Downloader
+# iCloud Photo Station

 * A command-line tool to download all your iCloud photos.
-* Works on Mac, Linux, and Windows.
+* Works on Mac, Linux, Windows, and Synology DSM.
 * Run it multiple times to download any new photos.
 * Store photos either locally or [Synology NAS running Photo Station](https://www.synology.com/en-global/dsm/6.1/packages/PhotoStation).